 When Michael McCain stepped into the Maple Leaf boardroom in the late 1990s after his family took a controlling stake in the Canadian food group it seems unlikely that he could have been aware of the challenges that lay ahead.
-The company, which is in the midst of a major overhaul to address the structural shortcomings of its meat and bakery business, is struggling to tread water in the current climate of high costs and declining consumer spending.
-And while McCain remains upbeat on the Maple Leaf's long-term outlook some industry watchers are less optimistic, Dean Best reports.
+The company, which is in the midst of a major overhaul to address the structural shortcomings of its meat and bakery businesses, is struggling to tread water in the current climate of high costs and declining consumer spending.
+And while McCain remains upbeat on Maple Leaf’s long-term outlook, some industry watchers are less optimistic, Dean Best reports.

 Michael McCain, boss of Canadian food giant Maple Leaf Foods, calls it “Destination 2010”.

 Two years ago, the company, Canada’s largest food processor and maker of brands including Maple Leaf hot dogs and Dempster’s bread, launched wide-ranging plans to overhaul its meat business, a programme designed to create a more “focused company” by 2010.

 The revamp came as McCain sought to breathe fresh life into a business his family won control over more than a decade ago.
 McCain’s father, Wallace McCain, snapped up a majority stake in Maple Leaf in 1995 just months after he was ousted from McCain Foods, the French fry company he co-founded, after a bitter dispute with his brother Harrison.

 Michael McCain moved into the Maple Leaf boardroom with his father in the spring of 1995 and became president and COO.
 Four years later, in 1999, McCain was appointed CEO.